RegularCookiez/noyacode-26-forensics-workshop-challs/The Basics/solution.md

 ---

-Now that we know that the nameless file is an executable, we need to navigate to our extracted folder to run it.
+Now that we know that `the_basics` is an executable, we need to navigate to our extracted folder to run it.
 (Clicking it won't work on an OS like Windows, since it's a Linux executable)

 We do this by opening our Linux terminal, and navigating to the folder we extracted using the `cd /path/to/folder` command.